 Non-resource program.
 Not applicable.

-Quantitative Program Targets:
+Quantitative Program Targets

 Each C&S Advocacy rulemaking process informs quantitative program targets.
-The agency or organization that controls the rulemaking process ultimately determines the volume of work, including the number of measures, that the subprograms must address.
+The agency or organization that controls the rulemaking process ultimately determines the volume of work, including the number of measures that the subprograms must address.
 The number of CASE studies, CASE measures, test procedures, and comment letters is directly connected to the rulemaking agency or organization’s direction.
 Typically rulemaking agencies do identify the number of rulemakings or measures to be addressed in advance.
 The effectiveness of the program is not directly tied to the volume of these deliverables, but to whether the proposals are adopted and implemented.

-The C&S team will share quantitative information on the number of CASE studies and comment letters submitted in the annual metrics filing with the CPUC.
+The C&S Advocacy Program team will share quantitative information on the number of CASE studies and comment letters submitted in the annual metrics filing with the CPUC.

 Diagram of Program